 Tips Before Your First Time on a Film Set

 I wish someone had given me the heads-up on even half of these things before my first (disastrous) time on a film set.
 Danny Gevirtz‘s show-and-tell, in which he doesn’t just describe, but also demonstrates how a ‘Gary Coleman’ isn’t a person, and ‘Neg’ doesn’t mean what you think it means, is such a valuable primer on professional production protocol:

 - Stay out of Eyelines – not just actors, but anyone you’re not personally in communication with.
 As Danny mentions in his lens handover tip, eye contact serves a particular function on a film set

 - Make Friends with Unit Production Manager – if it’s your first time on a film set, chances are you’re a production assistant or “runner” (someone who mainly fetches coffee for the key crew).
-So you’re part of the “Unit” – and the boss of the Unit is not only your point of contact for your specific jobs on the shoot, but is also your best way of sussing the atmosphere of the shoot – and how you can best fit into things, to be a help and not a hassle, which will help get you more work in future.
+This means you’re part of the “Unit” – and the boss of the Unit is not only your point of contact for your specific jobs on the shoot, but also your best way to gauge the atmosphere of the shoot, how you can best fit into things, and how to be a help and not a hassle – all of which will help get you more out of your time on this shoot, as well as more work in future.